griffithlab/rnabio.org/_posts/0008-09-01-DE_AI_exercise.md

 ---

 ***
-## Single Cell DE Analysis.
-AI exercise
+## Single Cell DE Analysis AI exercise

 The purpose of this exercise is to become more comfortable using AI tools to accelerate bioinformatics analysis.
 More importantly, this exercise will demonstrate the need for critical review and expert guidance when working with AI generated code.
 Always keep in mind that a generative AI cannot think but simply strings words together to match reference data (a lot of which is riddled with errors).
 However, thinking deeply and employing the right skills will allow an analysis to reap the benefits of AI while still protecting scientific integrity.